prateekforsale/hackto2-electricBoogaloo/README.md

 # Hacktoberfest2k21
-## _Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the 2021 challenge and earn a limited edition T-shirt_
+## _[Hacktoberfest](https://hacktoberfest.digitalocean.com/) promotes engagement in the open source community, which is growing year after year.
+Finish the 2021 challenge to receive a limited edition T-shirt._

-This repo is meant for submissions in many areas of open source contribution.
+This repository is intended for contributions in a variety of fields of open source contributions.

 - Fork
 - Add/fix